ThembinkosiThemba/go-project-starter/README.md

 3. Update the PostgreSQL connection details in your `.env` file.
 4. Use the migration endpoint via curl or postman to run all necessary migrations.

 Alternatively, you can use solutions like [Aiven](https://aiven.io/) which has completely hosted db solutions.
-Think of it as Atlas, and it's completely free.

 ### MYSQL